- Stainless steel

-The markings are etched into the handles, in cups and metrics, but are also present on the sides of the cups.
+Markings: The markings are etched into the handles of these best stainless steel measuring cups, in cups and metrics, but are also present on the sides of the cups.
 Additionally, the half-mark is also there on every cup which can be handy if you’re the kind of person who uses one cup for everything, like this woman.

-The whole cup is made in one piece, so the handle will have a hard time snapping off.
+Design: The whole cup is made in one piece, so the handle will have a hard time snapping off.
 Generally, stainless steel cups are made in two pieces: the cup and the handle.
 The handle, in most cases, can’t be welded too obviously to the cup because that would cause the cup to look really ugly.
 Resultantly, the joints can be quite flimsy.
-These KitchenMade cups, because they are made in a single piece, are the exact opposite.
-The one-piece design makes sure that the handle doesn’t come off, and the material of the cup is sturdy enough that it doesn’t bend out of shape when you scoop out the sugar or flour.

-As mentioned earlier, the cups have a bowl-like shape, but that doesn’t mean they have an unstable base.
-Some measuring cups have unstable bases which allow the cups to fall over, leading to wastage and a messy kitchen to boot.
+Base: As mentioned earlier, the KitchenMade stainless steel measuring cups have a bowl-like shape, but that doesn’t mean they have an unstable base.
+Some measuring cups have unstable bases that allow the cups to fall over, leading to wastage and a messy kitchen to boot.
 These KitchenMade cups have a flat base with a well-weighted handle so you can set out your measured ingredients on the counter sans fear because you are provided with the perfect balance, and your flour can’t take a romp down the kitchen table.

-If you are not careful while scooping out ingredients, you might end up bending the handles.
-Even though the cups are very sturdily built, too much pressure will eventually bend them also, if you put the cup on a stove top, be careful while handling the cup afterwards as the handle will certainty get hot.
+Risks: If you are not careful while scooping out ingredients, you might end up bending the handles of these one piece measuring cups.
+Even though the cups are very sturdily built, too much pressure will eventually bend them.
+Also, if you put the cup on a stovetop, be careful while handling the cup afterwards as the handle will certainty get hot.

-The cups are stackable, with each one nesting into its bigger size easily, which makes for comfortable storage.
-The handles have a hole in them, so when you nest the cups all the holes align and you can pass a ring through them, if you think you might lose them seperately or if you’d just like them to be together.
+Storage: The one-piece stainless steel measuring cups are stackable, with each one nesting into its bigger size easily, which makes for comfortable storage.
+The handles have a hole in them, so when you nest the cups all the holes align and you can pass a ring through them if you think you might lose them separately, or if you’d just like them to be together.